What the Heck is Out There? Article Type: Quick and Dirty

 Knowledge is beauty, but beauty is knowledge.
 You are more interested in matters of the soul than matters of the mind.
 Also, your parents may or may not have been hippies.

 Whatever the reasons, being creative is your thang.
 Art schools, which range from private, for-profit schools to some of the most well-respected colleges and universities in the nation, could be just what you need to…paint your wagon.

 Regardless of your art addiction—music, design, drama, film, visual arts, or some abstract combination of any or all of the above—here is a school or program that caters to it.
 Go ahead…feed the beast.

 Some schools, like the New York Institute of Photography or New Mexico's Institute of American Indian Arts will focus on a specific genre or medium in the art world.
 Others, like the Savannah College of Art and Design or California College of the Arts, have a huge range of areas of study (SCAD offers forty-two different art-related majors).

 Finally, there are loads of colleges and universities that may not focus exclusively on art, but have very well-respected art programs within their schools, like the University of Michigan's School of Art and Design, and the University of Florida's College of Fine Arts.
 Definitely consider the latter if you're passionate about painting portraits of gators.
 They've got their share of oversized reptiles down there in the ol' Sunshine State.

 Don't stress, Shmoopers.
 It's a lot to process, but we're here to help guide you through this all-important decision.
 In the meantime, if you ever need a confidence boost, check this out.

 Is anyone else hearing the Rocky theme right now, or is that just us?

-If you want to learn more about Art Schools, check out applying to Art Schools.
+If you want to learn more about how to get into art schools, check out this article.